caballero77/dctop/README.md

 ## Features

-- Showind detailed stats of selected container
+- Showing detailed stats of selected container
 - Showing processed and logs of selected container
 - Allows to call up and down commands on selected compose file
 - Ability to stop/start and pause/unpause created containers